Munzir-Mdn/NetComm/README.md

 ## Technologies Used

 - HTML5 for content structure and presentation
+- GitHub Pages for web-based deployment
-- Browser-based navigation without external dependencies
+- Fully client-side implementation with no external dependencies

 ## Usage

-Clone the repository and open `index.html` using any modern web browser.
-All modules are fully client-side and require no server configuration.
+Users may either access the live website directly or clone the repository for offline use.
+To use locally, clone the repository and open `index.html` using any modern web browser.

 ## Purpose and Scope

-This repository is developed as part of an academic learning journey and portfolio documentation.
+This repository is developed as part of an academic learning journey and professional portfolio.
 It demonstrates disciplined self-study, technical documentation skills, and foundational knowledge in network communication.
 The content is intended for educational use and continuous improvement.

 ## Contributions